fa2k/raredisease-configs/README.md

    need to explicitly install the plugin into nextflow's home directory.

 ```
-nextflow run nf-core/raredisease -r 1.1.0 -profile test,singularity
+nextflow run nf-core/raredisease -r VERSION -profile test,singularity
 rm -r results/ work/
-nextflow plugin install nf-validation@0.3.1
+nextflow plugin install nf-validation
 ```

 Note that `medGenConfigs/tsd-settings.conf` specifies this plugin version.
-The version used in the above command has to match the version in the config file.
+The version used there has to match the actual version - see `$HOME/.nextflow/plugins`.

 3. Copy the nextflow binary and its files across to TSD: